 Sayak Mukherjee, Ph.D.

-is a Post-doctorate RA at Pacific Northwest National Laboratory.
+is a staff scientist at Pacific Northwest National Laboratory.
 His research focuses on modeling, and learning-based control of networked dynamical systems with applications to large-scale grid stability and control.

 Gopikrishnan Raveendran Nair